 What is it that makes your app unique? – This question correlated with the reason for the main features your app carries.

-Why should I as a user download your app? – The reasons should be enough to intrigue the potential user.
+Why should I download your app? – The reasons should be enough to intrigue the potential user.

 After you know the answer to these questions, you are ready to write a killer app description.